 Make sure you know how to do it right and bathe a dog effectively yet not scare him off.

 5. Address Your Dog's Skin Conditions Directly

-In those cases, regular ways to reduce shedding in dogs will unlikely to work and these dog skin conditions must be addressed directly under the supervision of your veterinarian.
+In those cases, regular ways to reduce excessive shedding in dogs will unlikely work, and these dog skin conditions must be addressed directly under the supervision of your veterinarian.
 Here are the top conditions that cause shedding.

 When it comes to fleas, not all options are good for dogs with eczema.
-For example, it's always better to use flea pills and chews, and skip the topical flea medications too.
+For example, it's always better to use flea pills and chews and skip the topical flea medications too.

-If you treat your dog for fleas, but still see them on your dog (or around the house), it is time to go to the vet and consider clearing the house of fleas.
+If you treat your dog for fleas but still see them on your dog (or around the house), it is time to go to the vet and consider clearing the house of fleas.

 If your dog is losing fur in patches or shedding more than usual, you need to see your vet.
 A steroid shot or other treatment may be necessary, as well as a good diet plan.

 Also, if your furry family member has parasites, he needs to be treated before they spread to other pets or people in the house.